Florence Hunt

 Florence Hunt (born 2 February 2007) is an English actress.
-She is known for her role as Hyacinth in the Netflix period drama Bridgerton (2020–present).
-She was named a 2024 Screen International Star of Tomorrow.
+On television, she is known for her role as Hyacinth in the Netflix period drama Bridgerton (2020–present).
+She also appeared in the Binge miniseries Mix Tape (2025).
+She starred in the film Queen at Sea (2026).

 Early life and education

-Hunt took acting classes at the Television Workshop in Nottingham, England.
+Florence Hunt was born in 2007.
+She took acting classes at the Television Workshop in Nottingham.

 Career

 Hunt made her television debut playing a young version of Katherine Langford's character Nimue in the Netflix Arthurian fantasy series Cursed, which was released in 2020.
 Later in 2020, Hunt began starring as Hyacinth, the eighth and youngest Bridgerton child, in the period drama Bridgerton, a Shondaland-produced Netflix adaptation of the Regency romance novels by Julia Quinn.
 While promoting the second season in 2022, Hunt posted several behind-the-scenes TikToks that went viral.

 In the 2021 stage adaptation of Force Majeure at Donmar Warehouse, Hunt shared the role of Vera with Bo Bragason.
 Although the play's critical reviews were mixed, Hunt received praise for her performance.
 Tim Walker of The New European wrote "The real acting honours go, however, to Florence Hunt and Henry Hunt (on the night I saw it)", while London Theatre Reviews called Hunt "an exceptional young actress".

-In April 2023, it was announced Hunt would make her feature film debut starring alongside Juliette Binoche, Tom Courtenay, and Anna Calder-Marshall in Lance Hammer's Queen at Sea.
-She also has an upcoming role in the series Mix Tape.
+Hunt portrayed a young version of Teresa Palmer's character Alison in the 2025 Binge miniseries Mix Tape.
+In 2026, Hunt made her feature film debut starring alongside Juliette Binoche, Tom Courtenay, and Anna Calder-Marshall in Lance Hammer's Queen at Sea.